yudaprama/grid-trading-bot/README.md

 ### Risk Warning

-**Cryptocurrency trading involves substantial risk and is not suitable for all investors.** Past performance does not guarantee future results.
-The use of trading bots can amplify both profits and losses.
+**Cryptocurrency futures trading involves substantial risk and is not suitable for all investors.** Past performance does not guarantee future results.
+The use of trading bots with leverage can amplify both profits and losses.
 You could lose some or all of your investment.

 **Key Risks:**
+- **Leverage Risk**: Futures trading uses leverage which can amplify losses
+- **Liquidation Risk**: Positions may be liquidated if margin requirements aren't met
 - Market volatility can cause rapid losses
 - Grid trading can accumulate positions in trending markets
 - Technical failures may disrupt trading